 An Honors Project consists of independent work undertaken in addition to the regular requirements of an existing HCC course (ENG 101, 0-level courses and Honors courses excepted).
 Such work may consist of an extra paper, a paper of greater length or complexity, a research project, or creative work.
-Students interested in proposing an Honors Project should consult their faculty member, then fill out a proposal form (available in FR 270).
-The Integrative Learning Committee will review all proposals.
-When a student's proposal has been approved and his/her Project completed, s/he may then register for HON 201, a one-credit course that will bear the Project's title on the student's transcript.
+Students interested in proposing an Honors Project should review the student and faculty quidelines sheets available online with their faculty mentor and then fill out the online proposal form (available on the Honors website).
+Students will be expected to present their proposals to the Honors Subcomittee and receive feedback immediately from the committee.
+When a student's proposal has been reviewed by the committee and their Project completed, they may then register for HON 201, a one-credit course that will bear the Project's title on the student's transcript.